 Presets from earlier versions can be easily imported.
-Do you want to exchange all of your presets with a friend or just secure all of your treasures?
+Do you wish to exchange all of your presets with a friend or just secure all of your treasures?
 Use the practical export function.

-Filter Presets
+Filter presets

 Locating presets can be difficult when you have imported presets or created many additional looks.
-For example, enter "filter" into the search bar and only presets relating to "filter" will be shown, for example "red filter", "gradient filter" or "polarising filter".
+For example, enter "filter" into the search bar and only presets relating to "filter" will be shown, e.g. "red filter", "gradient filter" or "polarising filter".
 This makes the search a lot easier.

-10. Post-Processing: Finalisation
+10.Post-Processing: Finalisation

-Now that we have understood the most important part of postprocessing, let's go onto fine-tuning, which can be found on the right side of the screen under "Finalise".
-These features are intended to only to be used to edit pictures further after selecting a preset.
+Now that we have understood the most important part of post-processing, let's move on into the fine-tuning.
+This can be found on the right side of the screen under "Finalise".
+These features are intended only to be used to continue to edit pictures after selecting a preset.

-The magnifying glass
+> The magnifying glass

-On the right hand side (at the very top) in Post-processing you will find the 1:1 magnifying glass.
+On the right-hand side (at the very top) in Post-processing you will find the 1:1 magnifying glass.
 The magnifying glass shows you the area under the mouse in a 1:1 pixel view.

-When clicking on the magnifying glass the new compare window will appear, which compares your edited image and the original image.
+When clicking on the magnifying glass, the compare window will appear.
+This compares your edited image and the original image.
 It simultaneously gives you the opportunity to examine the comparison through the magnifier display.